horizontalsystems/blockchain-crypto-guides/guides/defi/2-defi-services.md

 - [Synthetix](https://www.synthetix.io)

-    With Synthetix, anyone in the world can gain exposure to financial assets or securities which are not present on Ethereum blockchain like say like USD, EUR, Bitcoin or stocks (Apple, Tesla, etc) without having to deal with the high frictions of financial regulations.
+    With Synthetix, anyone in the world can gain exposure to financial assets or securities (which are not natively present on Ethereum blockchain) like say like USD, EUR, Bitcoin or stocks (Apple, Tesla, etc) without having to deal with the high frictions of financial regulations.

+    Synthetix enables creation of tokens (called Synths) which are backed (collateralized) by other cryptocurrency tokens.
+For instance, there is sBTC cryptocurrency token issued via Synthetix smart contracts: it is a stablecoin that's pegged to Bitcoin.

+    In order for someone to create an sBTC token the person needs to pass to the smart contract SNX cryptocurrency tokens equivalent to 750% of Bitcoin value.
+In other words, roughly 7.5 worth of Bitcoin in SNX tokens.
+Such a high collateral is there to ensure that the value of sBTC never falls below the Bitcoin price.

 - [Augur](https://augur.net)

     Global, no-limit betting platform.
 Bet how much you want on sports, economics, world events and more.

-- dYdX

-    Powerful open trading platform for crypto assets.
-Trade on margin with up to 4x leverage.
-Back your positions with any supported collateral.
+    Each bet position represents an asset that either delivers or not when the event occurs.

+The list above is by no means complete but merely some highlights.
 As DeFi continues to grow expect to see a lot more DeFi services covering all possible use cases.